Private homepage – Hans-Georg Michna

 The Germany information was valid in the year 2000 and has been superficially checked, but not fully updated in 2002.
 There may have been a few changes meanwhile, so check at least those airports that you plan to use before you fly.

-The east African waypoints have last been used, checked and enhanced in 2004.
-They contain some useful driving waypoints and routes (see description further down).
-The files contain a lot of airports farther from Kenya, covering the area E 25° to 45° and S 15° to N 15°.
+The Kenyan and East African waypoints contain some useful driving waypoints and routes (see description further down).
+The East Africa file is Kenya-centric, but contains a lot of airports farther from Kenya, reaching into the area E 25° to 45° and S 15° to N 15°.

 Symbols